Skip to main content

 Teaching

-Alex teaches on topics in late medieval history, often focusing on economic and social history of the later Middle Ages to understand the lived experience of medieval people.
+Alex teaches on topics in late medieval history, often focusing on economic and social history to understand the lived experience of peoples of the past.

 Selected publications

 • A. Huang and A. Sapoznik, ‘Fremdes Geld.
 Auswärtige Kapitalbeziehungen des Braunschweiger Rentenmarktes im 15.
 Und 16.
-Jahrhundert’, Vierteljahrschrift für Sozial- und Wirtschaftsgechichte 106 (2019) 29-66
+Jahrhundert // Foreign Capital: Brunswick’s annuity market and its external relations in the 15th and 16th centuries’’, Vierteljahrschrift für Sozial- und Wirtschaftsgechichte 106 (2019) 29-66.

 • J. Myrdal and A. Sapoznik, ‘Technology, labour, and productivity potential in peasant agriculture: England, c.1000-1348’, Agricultural History Review 65 (2017), 192-212